altimmons/LangNotes/Linux/LinuxQuickNotes.md

 `nmcli d show eth0` Show details of network interface eth0;
 alternatively you can use `ip a s eth0`
 `nmcli d connect eth0` Bring up the network interface eth0.
-You can use ‘disconnect’ to bring the interface
+You can use `disconnect` to bring the interface

 - `curl http://www.someapp.org/test.php` or `curl http://10.0.0.10/test.php` download target